VyprVPN Review 2019

 But the apps that most people will use are the ones for Desktop and Mac computers and iOS and Android mobile devices and these are pretty impressive.
 Our most recent tests used their apps for Mac and iOS devices

 When you first open the VyprVPN Mac app, it introduces you to a number of features.
-You have the choice to set VyprVPN to connect automatically whenever you are using an untrusted Wi-Fi network (and also set up trusted Wi-Fi networks).
+You have the choice to set VyprVPN to automatically connect whenever you are using an untrusted Wi-Fi network (and also set up trusted Wi-Fi networks).

 In a feature unique to the Mac app, you can also customise your VPN connections for individual apps.
 This means you can choose to connect automatically when using certain apps and disconnect when using others.